-Environmental Leadership Team
+Environmental Action Team

-About ELT/Green Sanctuary
+About EAT/Green Sanctuary

 Interest in having First Parish in Concord become a “Green Sanctuary” dates back many years.
 There was an active Green Sanctuary Committee in place as far back as 2007, when members of that committee worked with Concord-Carlisle Adult and Community Education and other local organizations to support a very successful “Global Warming Symposium and Fair” at Concord-Carlisle Regional High School.

-“First Parish in Concord pledges our personal and congregational commitment to live and act as a Green Sanctuary: 1) to incorporate the Seventh Principle values and practices into our worship services, celebrations, religious education programs, church operations, and personal lives; 2) to live lightly on the Earth and strive to continually improve our environmental impact; 3) to affirm and promote programs to raise awareness of human behaviors that affect the health and sustainability of the living Earth.
+“First Parish in Concord pledges our personal and congregational commitment to live and act as a Green Sanctuary: 1) to incorporate the Seventh Principle values and practices into our worship services, celebrations, religious education programs, church operations, and personal lives; 2) to live lightly on the Earth and strive to continually improve our environmental impact; 3) to affirm and promote programs to raise awareness of human behaviors that affect the health and sustainability of the living Earth.”

-Click here to read the original Green Sanctuary application, submitted in 2010 and approved by the UUA in 2011.
+Click here.to read the original Green Sanctuary application, submitted in 2010 and approved by the UUA in 2011.

 Once First Parish became an accredited Green Sanctuary church, the existing Green Sanctuary Committee was dissolved.
-After a period of “Green Visioning,” facilitated by the Reverend Jenny Rankin, a new Environmental Leadership Team was created that was officially recognized as a Church Committee under the umbrella of the Social Action Community.
+After a period of “Green Visioning,” facilitated by the Reverend Jenny Rankin, a new Environmental Action Team was created that was officially recognized as a Church Committee under the umbrella of the Social Action Community.
 The Director of Social Action was charged with providing staff support to the team.
 The Team’s role was defined as one that emphasized guidance and consultation to all church programs and church leaders on how they might most effectively contribute to meeting the goals of the Green Sanctuary program.

 Achievements To Date

-Collaboration with other organizations in the community in sponsoring the “Climate Solutions: Meeting the Challenge Speaker Series”
+- Collaboration with other organizations in the community in sponsoring the “Climate Solutions: Meeting the Challenge Speaker Series”

-Advocacy within the church for divestment from fossil fuel funds to be undertaken by the Trustees for Donations.
+- Advocacy within the church for divestment from fossil fuel funds to be undertaken by the Trustees for Donations.

-Working with Massachusetts Interfaith Power and Light to conduct an energy audit of the church and make recommendations based on that assessment to the church’s energy committee.
+- Working with Massachusetts Interfaith Power and Light to conduct an energy audit of the church and make recommendations based on that assessment to the church’s energy committee.

-Advocacy for the hiring of a part time Climate Justice Organizer to work with us and a broader network of Massachusetts UU churches in planning and initiating climate justice projects.
+- Advocacy for the hiring of a part time Climate Justice Organizer to work with us and a broader network of Massachusetts UU churches in planning and initiating climate justice projects.

-Sponsorship, alongside of the Senior Minister and other church leaders, of two buses to transport 120 people from the Concord area, including high school students, to the April, 2017 People’s Climate March in Washington, DC.
+- Sponsorship, alongside of the Senior Minister and other church leaders, of two buses to transport 120 people from the Concord area, including high school students, to the April, 2017 People’s Climate March in Washington, DC.